 The Performance Moderation committee is made up of all Executive Managers.

-The chairperson will be the Executive Manager of Corporate Services.The internally recognised Trade Union’s representative and an HR representative will attend the committee meetings as observers.
+The chairperson will be the CEO.The internally recognised Trade Union’s representative and an HR representative will attend the committee meetings as observers.

 The HR will be responsible for the logistics of the meeting (including taking and circulating the minutes of the meeting.)